-This finding contradicts conventional wisdom and the current focus of policy advice being advanced by international agencies.
-These results do not suggest that bank capital is unimportant for bank fragility.
-They do, however, suggest that there is not a strong relationship between the stringency of official capital requirements and the likelihood of a crisis after controlling for supervisory power is not related to bank development or bank efficiency or the level of non-performing loans.
-Power to declare insolvency is also unrelated to development or efficiency.
+The main message that emerges from our study, which encompasses a large number of official supervisory policies, is that we were not able to identify a strong connection between bank performance and official supervision.
+Specifically, overall official supervisory power is not related to bank development or bank efficiency or the level of nonperforming loans.
+Declaring insolvency power is also unrelated to development or efficiency.
 Prompt corrective power is negatively related to bank development.
-Loan classification stringency, liquidity requirements, diversification guidelines, and restrictions on making loans abroad are not related to bank development or efficiency or the level of non-performing loans.
-In sum, those features of official "core" supervision not strongly linked to bank development, bank efficiency, and the level of non-performing loans in a predictable, convincing manner.
+There is some weak evidence that supervisory forbearance discretion is positively related to bank efficiency.
+There is, moreover, a positive link between supervisory tenure and bank development.
+Supervisory independence, loan classification stringency, liquidity requirements, diversification guidelines, and restrictions on making loans abroad are not related to bank development or efficiency or the level of nonperforming loans.
+In sum, those features of official "core" supervision are not strongly linked to bank development, bank efficiency, and the level of nonperforming loans in a predictable, convincing manner.